City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ### Production environment

 Application runs in Elastic Beanstalk (eu-central-1), and is deployed via command-line manually.
-Current environment in use is Vantaa-Youth-PWA-dev, and old, deprecated one is VantaaYouthPwa-env.
-When deploying new version to production, use `eb-deploy` to update selected environment.
+The name is Vantaa-Youth-PWA-prod.
+When deploying new version to production, use `eb deploy` to update selected environment (install the EB CLI tools first).

 Junior-app: https://nutakortti.vantaa.fi